ThaTechMaestro/model-signing-demo/readme.md

 # Model Signing Demo

-Practical demonstration of cryptographic model signing to prevent ML inference attacks and establish trust in AI deployments.
+Demo of cryptographic model signing to prevent ML inference attacks and establish trust in AI deployments.

 ## The Problem